Jzaroli/Trading-View_App/README.md

 * Use the Alpaca APIs to retrieve stock data.

+* It uses Chart.js to create nice graphs with the stock data.

 * Has a folder structure that follows the separation of concerns design principle.

 * Includes authentication using JWT.